- 5.92k views

 You can share the above illustration on your site via this link

 Vietnam is a beautiful country that has had its reputation and geography tarnished by the war.
 But forty years after the war, Vietnam is starting to gain momentum as a tourist economy.
-What draws the tourists to Vietnam is its beautiful white beaches, serene pagodas and the gentle paddy fields.
-These are the sights that await you in Vietnam, once you figure out when to visit Vietnam to make the most out of your trip!
+What draws the tourists on a tour to Vietnam is its beautiful white beaches, serene pagodas and the gentle paddy fields.
+These are the sights that await you once you figure out when to visit Vietnam to make the most out of your trip!